Voting For The Competition Is Now Closed

-The Old Vine Photography Awards celebrate photography that captures the beauty, history, resilience, and cultural significance of old-vine viticulture across the world.
+The Old Vine Photography Competition celebrates photography that captures the beauty, history, resilience, and cultural significance of old-vine viticulture across the world.

 Through photography, the Old Vine Photography Competition aims to: